tiredofit/docker-unit-php/README.md

 ## About

-This will build a Docker Image for [Unit with PHP Support](https://unit.nginx.org).
+This will build a Docker Image for [Unit with PHP Support](https://unit.nginx.org) to serve applications.

 ## Maintainer